 Rotator cuff injuries can be relatively minor or make a large impact in your ability to accomplish daily living tasks.
 Certainly without physical therapy and rehabilitation the latter will be the most likely result of either a chronic or acute injury.
 As with any other injury or damage done to the body, if you give your body the right tools early in the injury you are more likely to suffer less long-term problems than if you neglect the problem and then try to fix it later.

 Before you go, have a look at the additional resources below if you want more information on rotator cuff injury symptoms and more.
 Also, have a look at the Shoulder Pain Treatment section of our Shop for products that may be able to help you.
+For example, the Ossur Cold Rush Cold Therapy System is another popular and effective option for treating shoulder pain.
+Until next time.

 American Academy of Orthopedic Surgeons: Rotator Cuff Tears